 - a.
 The performance of various components under the Scheme will be reviewed by the various Committees at different levels from time to time. - b.
 Setting up of Management Information System(MIS): - i.
 For effective implementation and monitoring of the scheme, a centralized MIS portal would be in place, to capture the data on real time basis of each of the component of the scheme.
 This MIS will have facility to capture gap analysis, plan preparation, evaluation, progress monitoring and provide a dashboard on a real time basis.
 It will have facility to record the physical and financial progress of the selected projects.
 This MIS would be linked to the various dashboards of Government. - ii.
-The MIS would be ably supported by a Technical Support Group(TSG) consisting of technical manpower.Apart from updating the physical and financial progress in the MIS portal, the State/UTs would also be required to indicate in the portal the details of unspent balance, fund requirement during the financial year for taking up the activities under various projects, BE, RE and Expenditure under each component separately for each year. - iii.
+The MIS would be ably supported by a Technical Support Group(TSG) consisting of technical manpower.
+Apart from updating the physical and financial progress in the MIS portal, the State/UTs would also be required to indicate in the portal the details of unspent balance, fund requirement during the financial year for taking up the activities under various projects, BE, RE and Expenditure under each component separately for each year. - iii.
 Necessary training sessions on the MIS system for persons responsible for implementation of scheme at all levels functionaries; State, District and village level will be conducted from time to time. - c.
-Project Implementation Unit (PIU): - i.
-For effective implementation and monitoring of this scheme, Project Implementation Units (PIU) would be set up at State as well as District level to assist the officials in every stages of implementation of the scheme.
-The District level PIUs will monitor the progress of need assessment, convergence, VDP preparation and its approval, timely release of funds, progress monitoring, reporting and holding of the Gram Sabha etc. i.e. all steps that are required for execution of the smooth and timely execution of the 'Adarsh Gram' component of the scheme as well as proper implementation of activities as approved under 'Annual Action Plan' at District level under Grant in aid component. - ii.
-The PIUs would be manned by a mix of persons having adequate experience in need assessment, project management, data analysis and software development and management as well as some young professionals having high social consciousness and preferably belong to the Scheduled Castes (SCs) category.
+Project Implementation Unit(PIU): - ii.
+For effective implementation and monitoring of this scheme, Project Implementation Units(PIUs) would be set up at State as well as District level to assist the officials in every stage of implementation of the scheme.
+The District level PIUs will in addition to assisting the identification/designing of projects for the Perspective Plan under the Grant in Aid component, also monitor the progress of need assessment, convergence, VDP preparation and its approval, timely release of funds, progress monitoring, reporting and holding of the Gram Sabha etc. i.e. all steps that are required for execution of the smooth and timely execution of the 'Adarsh Gram' component of the scheme as well as proper implementation of projects as approved as part of Perspective Plan' at District level under Grant in aid component.

+The PIUs would be manned by a mix of persons having adequate experience in need assessment, project design and management, data analysis and software development and management as well as some young professionals having high social consciousness and preferably belong to the Scheduled Castes (SCs) category.
 The size and composition of the PIU would depend on the available funds under the administrative head, number of villages covered under PMAGY and size and type of projects being executed under the Scheme.
 An indicative composition of the PIUs at State and District levels shall be issued separately.

-- iii.
-The proposal for creation of the PIUs shall form a part of the 'Administrative Expenses' under the AAP submitted by the States/UTs to the Ministry. - iv.
-The hiring of YPs and other personnel for PIUs would be done through an agency selected through an open and transparent process. - v.
+- ii.
+The proposal for creation of the PIUs shall form a part of the 'Administrative Expenses' under the AAP submitted by the States/UTs to the Ministry. - iii.
+The hiring of YPs and other personnel for PIUs would be done through an agency selected through an open and transparent process. - iv.
 The funds required for the PIU shall be met from the Administrative Expenses provided under the components of the scheme.